hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 class=example.MyTest
 threadCount=10
 ratePerSecond=100
-metronomeClass=com.hazelcast.simulator.worker.metronome.ConstantCombinedRateMetronome
+metronomeClass=com.hazelcast.Simulator.worker.metronome.ConstantCombinedRateMetronome
 ```

 ### Logging
 In some cases, especially when debugging, logging is required.
 One easy way to add logging is to add the logging into the timestep method, but this can be inefficient and frequently is noisy.
-Using some magic properties logging can be enabled on any timestep based simulator test
+Using some magic properties logging can be enabled on any timestep based Simulator test

 - frequency based: e.g. every 1000th iteration each timestep thread will log where it is.
 - time rate based: e.g. every 100ms each timestep thread will log where it is.
 Time based is quite practical because you don't get swamped or a shortage of log entries, like the frequency based one.